 NVIC also publishes two free online publications: the monthly NVIC Newsletter and a weekly newspaper journal, The Vaccine Reaction, which are emailed to subscribers and feature news about vaccine-related news and special events.
 NVIC's Facebook page posts breaking vaccine news 24 hours a day on our social media outlets - Twitter, Parler, Gab and MeWe.

-NVIC co-founder and president Barbara Loe Fisher has published referenced written and video blog commentaries since 2006, most of which are archived on Barbara Speaks Out on this website and also on a Google word-searchable blog - Vaccine Awakening.
+NVIC co-founder and president Barbara Loe Fisher has published referenced written and video blog commentaries since 2006, most of which are archived on Barbara Speaks Out on this website.

 NVIC Vaccine Choice Advocacy